crokobit/hugo_blog/content/sql_related.md

   - Optimizer will decide whether using index or not.
   - [examples](http://www.slideshare.net/phpcodemonkey/mysql-explain-explained)

+2. Config
+  - Ram Usage
+    - OS Usage: Kernel, running processes, filesystem cache, etc.
+    - MySQL fixed usage: query cache, InnoDB buffer pool size, mysqld rss, etc.
+    - MySQL workload based usage: connections, per-query buffers (join buffer, sort buffer, etc.)
+    - MySQL replication usage:  binary log cache, replication connections, Galera gcache and cert index, etc.
+    - Any other services on the same server: Web server, caching server, cronjobs, etc.
-2. InnoDB setting.
+  - InnoDB setting.
     - Rule of Thumb: 80% of your memory.
-  - Or Bigger than the frequently use data set.
+    - a better rule of thumb?
+My rule is that you tune the `innodb_buffer_pool_size` as large as possible without using swap when the system is running the production workload.
+This sounds good in principle, but again, it requires a bunch of restarts and may be easier said than done.
+  - InnoDB
+    - Need warm up.
+  - Close Query Cache to improve performance.

 3. Some way to improve performance.
   - view